FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1978/1978-08-11-on-broadway-with-lena-zavaroni.md

 subtitle: Winner Of The Silver Award At The 1978 Golden Sea Swallow Festival
 description: The show was chosen for the 1978 Golden Sea Swallow Festival in Knokke, Belgium, where it won the silver award.
 post_description: The show was chosen for the 1978 Golden Sea Swallow Festival in Knokke, Belgium, where it won the silver award.
-categories: [BBC-One, Dougie-Squires, OnThisDay11August, OnThisDay6September]
+categories: [BBC One, Dougie Squires, OnThisDay11August, OnThisDay6September]
 ---

 <figure class="fig3">